Evil XML with two encodings

 What encodings are supported in XML

-UTF-8 and UTF-16 map the same characters from the Unicode table.
+Both UTF-8 and UTF-16 are used for writing characters from the Unicode table.

 UTF-8

-A character is encoded as a sequence of one to four bytes long.
+In UTF-8, a character is encoded as a sequence of one to four bytes.

-The binary code is defined by the template:
+The binary code of an encoded character is defined by this template:

 An overlong encoding is prohibited, so only the shortest method is correct.